- Mr David Allen, Clinical Lead

 Primary medical qualification: 2002 (Edinburgh, UK)

 Nick undertook both basic surgical training and specialist Orthopaedic training in Glasgow.
-On completion of training, he joined the Golden Jubilee for an arthroplasty fellowship in August 2014 and currently works as a locum consultant.
-He has an interest in both laboratory and clinical research and specialises in hip and knee arthroplasty
+On completion of training, he joined the Golden Jubilee for an arthroplasty fellowship in August 2014, soon after working as a locum consultant.
+He became a substantive consultant in August 2015.
+He has an interest in both laboratory and clinical research and specialises in primary and revision hip and primary knee arthroplasty.

 Mr Andrew Kinninmonth, FRCPS (Glas), FRCSEd (Orth)